 Again you may be tempted to resort to a time-out for the child’s bad behavior.
 It rarely works.
 If anything, the isolation leads to reduced self-esteem which in turn may lead to bad behavior.
 Instead, it is a good idea to sit with the child and discuss his emotions and help him or her through anger management techniques.

 You may be tempted to shame the child or label him for his anger bouts.
 Remember though that labeling can go a long way in negatively impacting the child.
 Instead remember that the problem isn’t the child, just the way he or she is managing the anger.

 Above everything, be patient while dealing with the child.
-Help them to understand their feelings, reinforce that no feelings are bad and assist them to deal with it appropriately.
+Help them to understand their feelings, reinforce that no feelings are bad, and assist them to deal with them appropriately.